Stephanie TaubSenior Counsel

-Stephanie N. (Phillips) Taub, Esq., serves as Counsel with First Liberty Institute, focusing on litigation, appellate advocacy, and legal education.
+Stephanie N. Taub serves as Senior Counsel with First Liberty Institute, focusing on litigation, appellate advocacy, and legal education.

 While at First Liberty, her article on the rights of faith-based organizations under Title VII of the Civil Rights Act of 1964 has been published in the Texas Review of Law and Politics.
-She has also co-authored pieces published in the Des Moines Register and the New York Daily News.
+She has also authored pieces published in the Daily Signal, the Des Moines Register, and the New York Daily News.
 In 2017, Taub was named one of 15 recipients of the James Wilson Fellowship in natural law.

 Before joining First Liberty, Taub worked as a law clerk to the Honorable Reed O’Connor in the U.S. District Court of the Northern District of Texas.